WolfangT/base-apache2-flask/README.md

  - get the latest debian image
  - install the requirements for python and flask on debian
- - copy over the `requirements.txt` file and run `pip install` on it
- - This is copied separately so that the dependencies are cached and dont need to run everytime the image is rebuilt
- - copy over the application config file for apache
- - copy over the `.wsgi` file.
-This is the entrypoint for our application
- - copy over the `run.py` file
- - copy over the application
+ - copies over our files including the default app
- - enable the new apache config file and headers
- - dissable the default apache config file
+ - replaces the default config file for apache with one linking to our default app
  - expose port 80
  - point the container to the application directory
  - the run command.